evisdrenova/spotlighter/README.md

 ## How It Works

-- When your cursor is inside a function, Spotlighter uses Rust symbols (provided by [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)) to determine that function’s boundaries.
+- When your cursor is inside a function, Spotlighter uses symbols to determine that function’s boundaries.
 - It applies a “dim” decoration to everything else, so the function you’re working on stays fully visible.

 ## Supported languages